BILL ANALYSIS

 HR3702

-HR3702 (Extreme Heat Economic Study Act of 2025) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-This legislation directly affects IBM ($IBM), $ACN, $MCO and $SPGI and 5 other tickers.
-The primary sectors impacted are Technology, Finance and Consulting.
+HR3702 (Extreme Heat Economic Study Act of 2025) has been assessed with a bullish outlook for investors.
+This legislation directly affects $MCO and $SPGI.
+The primary sectors impacted are Technology, Finance and Infrastructure.
 View the full bill text on Congress.gov.

 Market Sentiment